RintarouTW/fsg/README.md

 - Save as Draggable, Selectable, Animatable, Re-editable and Reusable light weight SVG.
 - User interactive with the created geometry, not only a static image.
 - .svg could be animated with your user script.
-- Edit and execute your animate script within the builder.
+- Edit and execute your animate script within the builder. (defulat in vim mode, turn on/off vim mode with F2)
 - Runtime supports multiple .svg instances in a single page (fast and light weight).
 - LaTeX support.
 - Color styles druing the construction or customize with CSS.